apache/mina-sshd/docs/technical/filters.md

 are coming in or going out would be very tricky to get right without race conditions.

-If there are filters that should not be active after some time, they can set their incoming or outgoing handlers to `null` (use an `AtomicReference`).- An example would be the aforementioned proxy filter: once the proxy tunnel is established (or the HAproxy protocol header has been received), such a proxy filter will not do anything anymore but pass on messages.
+If there are filters that should not be active after some time, they can set their incoming or outgoing handlers to `null` (use an `AtomicReference`).
+An example would be the aforementioned proxy filter: once the proxy tunnel is established (or the HAproxy protocol header has been received), such a proxy filter will not do anything anymore but pass on messages.
 Such a filter can then set its handlers to `null`.
 The filter chain will skip any filter that has a `null` handler for the direction a particular message is going.